nmathewa/MOM6dev/wiki/preprocess.md

 # Forcing Conditions

 For the forcing should work atmospheric and land components should be compiled (recommended option is build with Sea Ice (SIS2))

+## prerequesties

+- Date calendar must be set ("NOLEAP" is used so far)

+- There must be no null/nan values, must be interpolated (interpolate nan) for all time steps (rioxarray is used refer to momtools)
+- Units of variables should match with MOM6 requirement (refer next subsection "Variables_info")
+- Data Table must be match with variable names
+- variable nc domains must be larger than the grid extends

 ### Data Table